Logo Voyage

 By plane

-[edit]- See also: Flying in the United States
+See also: Flying in the United States

 Anchorage, and to a lesser extent Fairbanks, are served by Alaska Airlines and Delta Air Lines year round from the lower 48, particularly from Seattle but also from other cities in the lower 48 (such as from Denver on United).
-Juneau, Ketchikan, Petersburg, Sitka, Wrangell and are also served by daily jet service through Alaska Airlines flights originating in Seattle and terminating in Anchorage, on a point to point routing system.
-Other airlines such as Air Canada, Allegiant Air, American Airlines, Sun Country and other international carriers offer service to Anchorage on a seasonal basis rather than all-year round.
+Juneau, Ketchikan, Petersburg, Sitka, and Wrangell are also served by daily jet service through Alaska Airlines flights originating in Seattle and terminating in Anchorage, on a point to point routing system.
+Other airlines, such as Air Canada, Allegiant Air, American Airlines, Sun Country, and other international carriers, offer service to Anchorage on a seasonal basis rather than all-year round.
 Other communities within the state are served by an extensive system of regional and local air services from Anchorage, Fairbanks, Juneau, and Ketchikan, the state's four largest urban areas (See "By Air" under "Getting Around" in below).
 Because of vast distances and the limited number of roads, air travel is the cheapest and most efficient form of transportation in and out of the state.
 Ted Stevens Anchorage International Airport accommodates the upsurge in tourism and serves over 5 million passengers annually (2018).
 Anchorage International is a very big and clean airport that isn't very crowded.
 It has many different amenities for awaiting passengers to enjoy.
 They have everything from shops, restaurants, duty-free shops, and bars by where you board your plane.
 Be sure to check out the various animal displays for an early look at some of the state's more difficult to find inhabitants.
 A record-size halibut can be found on display just below the stairs that lead from the main concourses to baggage claim.
 Below that, you'll find several other animal specimens worth a glance on your way to your rental car or other transportation.
 The biggest problem with flying into Anchorage is that if you're not staying in Anchorage, you are going to need to take a long drive to wherever your destination is; most people just rent a car, which can be costly.
 If you are visiting family, you are better off just having them come and pick you up by the Security Screening area or meet you at the Baggage Claim area.
 No one likes to embark on a long drive after a long flight, but the scenery you will see will make you forget all about the long-distance journey.

 Fairbanks International Airport, a state-owned public-use airport 3 mi (4.8 km) southwest of downtown, offers basic services for travelers.